-CRISIL Ratings criteria for the consumer staples and discretionary sector February 2024
+CRISIL Ratings' criteria for the consumer staples and discretionary sector

 Criteria contacts

 Somasekhar Vemuri

-Senior Director, Regulatory Affairs & Operations and Chief Criteria Officer somasekhar.vemuri@crisil.com

-Geeta Makkar

-Senior Executive Rating Criteria and Product Development geeta.makkar@crisil.com
+Senior Director Rating Criteria and Product Development Somasekhar.vemuri@crisil.com

+Rama Patel

+Director Rating Criteria and Product Development rama.patel@crisil.com

+Venkata Sumanth Devarapalli Analyst Rating Criteria and Product Development Venkatasumanth.devarapalli@crisil.com

 Ramesh Karunakaran

-Director
+Director Rating Criteria and Product Development ramesh.karunakaran@crisil.com

+Chaitali Nehulkar

-Rating Criteria and Product Development
+Associate Director Rating Criteria and Product Development chaitali.nehulkar@crisil.com

-ramesh.karunakaran@crisil.com

-In case of any feedback or queries, you may write to us at criteria.feedback@crisil.com
+In case of any feedback or queries, you may write to us at Criteria.feedback@crisil.com

-Contents
+Ratings

+Executive summary 4 Scope CRISIL Ratings' criteria for the FMCG industry 5 CRISIL Ratings' criteria for the consumer durables industry 8 CRISIL Ratings' criteria for the cotton textiles industry .
+11 CRISIL Ratings' criteria for the organised brick and mortar retail industry .
+14 CRISIL Ratings' criteria for the sugar industry .
+18 Conclusion .
+19

-Executive summary 4
+Executive summary

-Scope 5

-Criteria for the FMCG industry 6

-Criteria for the consumer durables industry 9

-Criteria for the cotton textiles industry 12

-Criteria for the organised brick and mortar retail industry 15

-Criteria for the sugar industry 19

-Conclusion 21

-Executive summary Consumer-oriented sectors such as fast-moving consumer goods (FMCG), consumer durables and organised retail play a significant role in the economic growth of a country.
-Private final consumption expenditure, which accounts for 60% of India's gross domestic product (GDP), indicates the demand in these sectors.
-These sectors are largely stable, but demand elasticity varies based on the discretionary nature of products.
-For rating companies in the consumer staples and discretionary sector, CRISIL Ratings evaluates their business, management and financial risk profiles.
+Consumer-oriented sectors such as fast-moving consumer goods (FMCG), consumer durables, and organised retail play a significant role in the economic growth of a country.
+Private final consumption expenditure, which accounts for 60% of India's GDP, indicates the demand in these sectors.
+These sectors are largely stable, however demand elasticity varies based on the discretionary nature of products.

+For rating companies operating in the consumer staples and discretionary sector, CRISIL Ratings evaluates their business, management and financial risk profiles.
 The key parameters considered for analysing the business risk profile are market position and operating efficiency.
 Market position covers market share, brand equity, diversity in product portfolio, and innovation and product differentiation capabilities.
-Operating efficiency covers efficacy of distribution networks, supply chain management, manufacturing facilities (both in-house and outsourced) and sourcing.
-For financial risk assessment, CRISIL Ratings follows the standard criteria used for all manufacturing companies, which assesses the sustainability and adequacy of cash flow with particular emphasis on debt servicing ability.
+Operating efficiency covers efficiency of distribution networks, supply chain management, manufacturing facilities (both in-house and outsourced) and sourcing.

+For financial risk assessment, CRISIL Ratings follows the standard criteria used for all manufacturing companies, which assesses the sustainability and adequacy of the company's cash flows with particular emphasis on debt servicing ability.
 It includes an assessment of how the business strengths of the rated company are translated into its current and future financial performance and its financial flexibility, with particular emphasis on its liquidity.

-For management risk assessment, CRISIL Ratings follows the standard criteria used for all manufacturing companies, which includes evaluating the management philosophies, strategies/policies and risk appetite.
-These are covered in detail in CRISIL Ratings publications, 'Rating criteria for manufacturing and services sector companies' and 'CRISIL Ratings approach to financial ratios'.
+For management risk assessment, CRISIL Ratings follows the standard criteria used for all manufacturing companies, which includes evaluating the management philosophies, strategies/policies, and risk appetite.

+These are covered in detail in the CRISIL Ratings publications 'Rating criteria for manufacturing and services sector companies' and 'CRISIL's approach to financial ratios'.

 Scope

-While the broader criteria for rating manufacturing companies is applicable to the consumer staples and discretionary sectors, this document1 details the industry-specific factors impacting the business risk profile of different industries in the consumer sectors.
+While the broader criteria for rating manufacturing companies is applicable to the consumer staples and discretionary sectors, this article details the industry-specific factors impacting the business risk profile of different industries in the consumer sectors.

 It covers the following industries: